 Go to Court

-Call the Police and File a Criminal Complaint
+Call the Police and File

 If your landlord locks you out of your apartment or shuts off your utilities and you cannot resolve the problem by dealing directly with the landlord, you can call the police and report the incident.
 Lockouts and utility shut-offs are crimes.
 As a practical matter, a few words from a police officer may be enough to convince the landlord to stop the illegal activity.
 Sometimes, however, the police do not know the law or they are reluctant to get involved in disputes between landlords and tenants.
 A police officer may tell you that such disputes are "civil," not criminal, matters.
 This is not true.
-Lockouts and utility shut-offs are crimes and are punishable by a fine of $25 to $300 or imprisonment of up to six months.6 Unfortunately, filing a criminal complaint does not usually lead to a quick solution because it may take a court several weeks to schedule a criminal case for a hearing.
-For more about how to file a criminal complaint, see Chapter 8: Getting Repairs Made under Criminal Complaint.
+Lockouts and utility shut-offs are crimes and are punishable by a fine of $25 to $300 or imprisonment of up to 6 months.7 Unfortunately, filing a criminal complaint does not usually lead to a quick solution because it may take a court several weeks to schedule a criminal case for a hearing.
+For more about how to file a criminal complaint, see Chapter 8: Getting Repairs Made - Criminal Complaint.

-- Reporting your landlord to health inspectors or other officials for violations of law,
+- Reporting your landlord to health inspectors or other officials for violations of law;

-- Withholding rent because of bad conditions,9
+- Withholding rent because of bad conditions;10

-- Organizing or joining a tenants organization.
+- Organizing or joining a tenants organization; or

-If a landlord tries to evict you or sends you an eviction notice, a rent increase notice, or a notice of any substantial changes in the terms of your lease or tenancy within six months of your having engaged in any of the activities listed above, a court must "presume" that the landlord is retaliating against you.10 If a court decides that the landlord was retaliating, you cannot be evicted.
+If a landlord tries to evict you or sends you an eviction notice, a rent increase notice, or a notice of any substantial changes in the terms of your lease or tenancy within 6 months of your having engaged in any of the activities listed above, a court must "presume" that the landlord is retaliating against you.12 If a court decides that the landlord was retaliating, you cannot be evicted.

 If you have to fight an eviction in court, see the section in this chapter called Defenses May Prevent Eviction for information about how to raise the issue of retaliation.